 However, those born 12 or more years apart under the same zodiac animal will still have different fortunes for each year, so fortune-tellers need to divine fortunes for every year in order to give the public a comprehensive guide that is guaranteed to cover each person’s preordained fate—a huge annual undertaking, as you can imagine.

 Finding out your zodiac fortune in Hong Kong is easy; simply look out for the bright red almanac books sold everywhere, even in 7-Elevens!
 Most of these books will be broken down by zodiac animal, specific year of birth and its corresponding element, an overview of upcoming fortunes in career, money, relationships, health, and more, and even a breakdown of each month, depending on the book.

 In general, most Hongkongers have opinions on which fortune-tellers for zodiacs are the most reliable in their predictions, and the ones to look out for include Peter So Man-fung and Mak Ling Ling.

 求籤 (kau4 cim1) is a type of fortune-telling often seen practised in Hong Kong’s various temples.
 Like many other types of divination, kau cim involves contemplating an issue a querent wants an answer to, getting a number, and then interpreting answers from an oracle.

-Hong Kong’s palm readers generally don’t just do this divination in itself, but paint a more comprehensive picture of their client and their fortunes by combining the two other methods below.
+Hong Kong’s palm readers generally don’t just do this divination in itself, but paint a more comprehensive picture of their clients and their fortunes by combining the two other methods below.

 Face reading is the interpretation of facial features into predictions for one’s future.
 Chinese physiognomy dates back to the Northern Song dynasty, but similar concepts were also practised by the ancient Greeks.
 Different portions of the face are said to cover a person’s life at different ages: The forehead corresponds to life before 30, the middle of the face for the ages 30 to 60, and the lower region for old age.